pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="SCHWEGMANN">MR. SCHWEGMANN</span>: You gentlemen probably remember
-about 1928 the Union Catalogue published what was called a list of photo-facsimiles in American libraries, about 3,000 <span style="page" id="page54">[p.54]</span> titles, which were then photostated.
+about 1928 the Union Catalogue published what was called a list of photo-facsimiles in American libraries, about 3,000 <span class="page" id="page54">[p.54]</span> titles, which were then photostated.
 Since then we have enlarged that list until it now includes about 6,000 titles, all photostated or rotographed, not microfilmed.
 I have wondered for years whether it would be worth republishing in its enlarged form, but this duplication which is referred to